30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 Recipe variations:

 Ricotta gnocchi are a variation of classic Italian potato gnocchi.
 They are made with ricotta cheese instead of cooked potatoes.
-Another variation of ricotta gnocchi are gnudi.
-They are made with ricotta cheese and spinach.

-How to make ricotta gnocchi step by step:
+How to make ricotta gnocchi step-by-step

 STEP 1: Drain the ricotta.

-STEP 2: Make the gnocchi dough: Add the egg to a medium bowl and lightly beat it.
+Add the egg to a medium bowl and lightly beat it.
 Add the remaining ingredients: drained ricotta, grated Parmesan cheese, flour, salt, and pepper.

 STEP 3: Mix quickly until the ingredients are combined.
+Don’t overmix the dough, it doesn’t have to be completely smooth.

-How much flour is enough:
+How much flour is enough

 You may need to adjust the amount of flour in this recipe because the amount of water in the ricotta cheese may vary.
-It depends on the brand and how thoroughly you have drained the cheese.
+It depends on the brand of the cheese and how thoroughly you have drained the cheese.
 The dough will be sticky soft and not very firm.
 Make sure your wooden board is sprinkled well with flour.
 You should dip your hand in flour and be able to form nice uniform dough logs.
 The logs should not be too soft and collapse, they should hold their shape.
 If the dough doesn’t stick at all it means you’ve added too much flour.
 If the dough sticks to your knife, you can also dip the knife in flour.
 If the dough is so sticky that you are not able to easily form the logs, just add more flour to it.

-• Make sure your water is well salted.
+• Make sure your water is well-salted.

 • Remove them from the water with a slotted spoon.

-Top tips on how to make the best ricotta gnocchi you’ve ever had:
+Top tips on how to make the best ricotta gnocchi you’ve ever had

 • Drain the ricotta cheese.
 Thanks to this step, you can add less flour to the dough and the gnocchi will be more tender.
 The water content may vary depending on the manufacturer.